 Each pot used to harvest federally managed groundfish must be equipped with a biodegradable panel at least 18 inches (45.72 cm) in length and that is sewn up with untreated cotton thread of no larger size than No. 30.
 50 CFR § 679.2 (authorized fishing gear, paragraph 15(i)).

-Federal regulations do not include a regulatory definition of a biodegradable panel beyond that which is included in the definition of authorized fishing gear set forth at § 679.2, paragraph (15)(i).
+Federal regulations do not include a regulatory definition of a biodegradable panel beyond the information included in the definition of authorized fishing gear set forth at 50 CFR § 679.2, paragraph (15)(i).

 Wrapping the door closure of a pot with untreated cotton thread does not meet the regulatory definition of a biodegradable panel for any type of pot.
 Below are examples of biodegradable panels that comply with regulatory requirements.
 Other configurations may also be compliant.
 Please consult your local NOAA Office of Law Enforcement, Alaska Region office with compliance questions.

 Compliant biodegradable panel in a conventional square pot:

 9. Can escape rings be added to longline pots?

 Yes.
 Federal regulations do not prohibit the use of escape rings in pot gear.
 However, the addition of an escape ring is not a substitute for a biodegradable panel as required in regulation.
 (See Q8 for a description of the biodegradable panel requirement.)

 10. Can I use pot gear and hook-and-line (longline) gear on the same IFQ sablefish fishing trip?

 Yes, a vessel operator may deploy pot gear and longline gear for IFQ sablefish during the same fishing trip.
 The vessel operator must comply with regulations at 50 CFR Part 679 applicable to all gear types deployed from the vessel.

 11. Can I add pots to my longline gear with hooks attached?